 - Contemplate Our Navels: Very much the case in Life, Death and the Living Force, an early story featuring Qui-Gon and Obi-Wan.

-- Evil Is Petty: A story about Leia's childhood suggests that Tarkin was driven to destroy Alderaan out of being a frequent victim of water ballon attacks by the young princess.
+- Evil Is Petty: A story about Leia's childhood suggests that Tarkin was driven to destroy Alderaan out of being a frequent victim of water balloon attacks by the young princess.
 "Soon, soon."

-- Eviler than Thou: During their fight, Maul boasts that he can easily defeat Vader because his hate is stronger.
-When Vader defeats him he demands to know what Vader could possibly hate enough to muster the strength to win.
+- Eviler Than Thou: During their fight in "Resurrection", Maul boasts that he can easily defeat Vader because his hate is stronger.
+When he loses, he demands to know what Vader could possibly hate enough to muster the strength to win.
 Vader's answer: "Myself."

 - Heroic Sacrifice: Skippy the Jedi Droid in a story written by Peter David.